AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2019/edpelt/index.md

 ---
-title: "Implementation of efficient algorithm for changepoint detection: ED-PELT"
+title: "Implementation of an efficient algorithm for changepoint detection: ED-PELT"
 date: "2019-10-07"
 tags:
 - mathematics
 - statistics
-- cpd
+- Change Point Detection
 ---

 [Changepoint detection](https://en.wikipedia.org/wiki/Change_detection) is an important task that has a lot of applications.
 For example, I use it to detect changes in the [Rider](https://www.jetbrains.com/rider/) performance test suite.
-It's very important to detect not only performance degradations, but any kinds of performance changes (e.g., the variance may increase, or a unimodal distribution may be split to several modes).
+It's very important to detect not only performance degradations, but any kinds of performance changes (e.g., the variance may increase, or an unimodal distribution may be split into several modes).
-You can see examples of such changes on the following picture (we change the color when a changepoint is detected):
+You can see examples of such changes in the following picture (we change the color when a changepoint is detected):

 {{< imgld edpelt >}}

 Unfortunately, it's pretty hard to write a reliable and fast algorithm for changepoint detection.
-Recently, I found a cool paper ([Haynes, K., Fearnhead, P. & Eckley, I.A.
-"A computationally efficient nonparametric approach for changepoint detection," Stat Comput (2017) 27: 1293](https://link.springer.com/article/10.1007/s11222-016-9687-5)) that describes the ED-PELT algorithm.
+Recently, I found a cool paper {{< link haynes2016 >}} that describes the ED-PELT algorithm.
 It has `O(N*log(N))` complexity and pretty good detection accuracy.
 The reference implementation can be used via the [changepoint.np](https://cran.r-project.org/web/packages/changepoint.np/index.html) R package.
 However, I can't use [R](https://www.r-project.org/) on our build server, so I decided to write my own C# implementation.